zumatt/holodeck/README.md

 # Arduino + Python -> Holodeck

-Code for Max Fonseca's projcet
+Code for Max Fonseca's project
 To use this project you need to install few libraries for Arduino and Python.
 ## Arduino Libraries
 The first library that you need to install is '''Picovoice_EN.h'''.